Sanillala/AI-Traffic-Control-System/README.md

 ## **Outline:**

 The system utilises SUMO traffic simulator and Python 3 with TensorFlow.
-The system is developed for minor arterial road intersections with traffic lights with turning signals.
+The system is developed for a minor arterial road intersection with traffic lights with turning signals.
 Utilising the reinforcement learning algorithm called Deep Q-learning, the system tries to choose the optimal traffic duration and phase to minimise traffic waiting times around the intersection.
 A 7 second yellow interval was employed, and green durations were adjusted between 10 s, 15 s and 20 s, depending on the vehicle demand.